LCAV/dsp-labs/README.md

 7. [DFT-based pitch shifting](https://lcav.gitbook.io/dsp-labs/dft)

 To set up the book for local development or to suggest changes (more than welcome!), check out the [setup guide](https://github.com/LCAV/dsp-labs/blob/master/SETUP.md).

+If you use this material in your own work, please cite [our paper](https://infoscience.epfl.ch/record/258046/files/dsp_labs_icassp_2019.pdf).

+  E. Bezzam, A. Hoffet, P. Prandoni, *Teaching Practical DSP with Off-the-Shelf Hardware and Free Software*, Proc.
+IEEE ICASSP, Brighton, UK, 2019.